+- 6.16.1 The County reserves the right to temporarily furlough employees in case of financial hardship.
+The total number of furlough days in any one (1) fiscal year shall not exceed ninety-six (96) hours. - 6.16.2 Furloughs are not layoffs and will not be subject to layoff provisions of this MOU or County Code.

+- 6.16.3 The parties agree that furloughs shall not be used as a means of employee discipline. - 6.16.4 Except in any emergency, County shall notice employees at least fifteen (15) days in advance of the first furlough day. - 6.16.5 Furlough days shall be considered time in paid status for the purposes of:

+6.16.5.1 Accrual of benefits;
-- 6.16.2 An alternative work week employee whose regularly scheduled day off falls on a holiday as set forth in this article shall be entitled to eight (8) hours off or eight (8) hours pay. - 6.17 Furloughs. - 6.17.1 The County reserves the right to temporarily furlough employees in case of financial hardship.
-The total number of furlough days in any one (1) fiscal year shall not exceed ninety-six (96) hours. - 6.17.2 Furloughs are not layoffs and will not be subject to layoff provisions of this MOU or County Code. - 6.17.3 The parties agree that furloughs shall not be used as a means of employee discipline. - 6.17.4 Except in any emergency, County shall notice employees at least fifteen (15) days in advance of the first furlough day. - 6.17.5 Furlough days shall be considered time in paid status for the purposes of: - 6.17.5.1 Accrual of benefits: - 6.17.5.2 Eligibility for holidays, - 6.17.5.3 Sick and vacation leaves: - 6.17.5.4 Health and welfare benefits: - 6.17.5.5 Service time toward merit increases: - 6.17.5.6 Completion of probation; and - 6.17.5.7 Seniority for the purposes of layoff. - 6.17.6 Furlough days shall not be considered as calendar days for purposes of satisfying administrative or contract provisions. - 6.17.7 Furloughs will only be instituted in this unit if an equivalent measure is to be applied to all other employees in regular positions over which the County has control. - 6.17.8 It is the County's intent that any salary reduction as a result of a furlough will be implemented in such a manner as to minimize the negative impact on employees.
-This includes, upon imposition of a furlough, that the deduction of such salary reduction shall be made from each remaining pay period of the fiscal year on a pro-rata basis. - 6.18 Job Abandonment.

-- All absences require notice to and approval by a supervisor.
-An employee who is absent without notice and without supervisory approval for five (5) consecutive work days shall not be paid for the period of absence and shall be considered to have abandoned his/her position and resigned. - The employee shall be notified of the proposed separation from employment by certified mail, return receipt requested, mailed to the last recorded address in the personnel file.
-Such notice shall contain a recommended date and time for a response meeting with the appointing authority or his/her designee.

-6.19 Exhaustion of Available Leaves.
+6.16.5.2 Eligibility for holidays,

+6.16.5.3 Sick and vacation leaves;

+6.16.5.4 Health and welfare benefits;

+6.16.5.5 Service time toward merit increases;

+6.16.5.6 Completion of probation; and

+6.16.5.7 Seniority for the purposes of layoff.

+- 6.16.6 Furlough days shall not be considered as calendar days for purposes of satisfying administrative or contract provisions. - 6.16.7 Furloughs will only be instituted in this unit if an equivalent measure is to be applied to all other employees in regular positions over which the County has control. - It is the County's intent that any salary reduction as a result of a furlough will be implemented in such a manner as to minimize the negative impact on employees.
+This includes, upon imposition of a furlough, that the deduction of such salary reduction shall be made from each remaining pay period of the fiscal year on a pro-rata basis. - 6.17 Job Abandonment. - 6.17.1 All absences require approval by a supervisor.
+An employee who is absent without supervisory approval for five consecutive workdays shall not be paid for the period of absence and shall be considered to have abandoned their position and resigned. - 6.17.2 The employee shall be notified of the proposed separation from employment by certified mail, return receipt requested, mailed to the last recorded address in the personnel file.
+Such notice shall contain a recommended date and time for a response meeting with the appointing authority or designee. - 6.18 Exhaustion of Available Leaves.